iriark01/yotta/readme.md

 The best way to get started is to [follow the tutorial](http://docs.yottabuild.org/tutorial/tutorial.html).

-### What `yotta` does
+### What `yotta` Does
 yotta downloads the software components that your program depends on.
-It's similar in concept to npm, pip or gem: although because C and C++ are compiled languages, yotta also controls the build of your software in order to ensure downloaded modules are available to use in your code.
+It's similar in concept to npm, pip or gem, although because C and C++ are compiled languages, yotta also controls the build of your software in order to ensure that downloaded modules are available to use in your code.

 To install a new module, you run `yotta install --save <modulename>`, and yotta